bodhichristian/bodhichristian/README.md

 # Christian Lavelle
-# SWE / MLE
+### SWE / MLE

-Prototpying apps with SwiftUI.
-Studying Machine Learning Engineering.
+Prototpying apps with Swift and SwiftUI.
+Learning to teach machines with Python.